russellpropert/the-fake-bank/README.md

 This is a front end, single page application demo.
 You can create an account, login, deposit, withdraw, and view the site's data.
 Site data includes the users and transactions.

 ## How To Run
 This exercise can be run by forking the repository and cloning it to your machine.
-If you don't have npm installed, you can get it by installing node.js (https://nodejs.org/en/download/).
-Run 'npx http-server' from the command line to run a temporary http-server or install http-server as a global command by running 'npm install --global http-server' (https://www.npmjs.com/package/http-server).
-Run 'http-server' to start a server.
-Run 'http-server -c-1' to prevent the browser from caching if you want to make changes.
-You can then access the page by going to localhost:8080 in your web browser.
+If you don't have npm installed, you can get it by installing [node.js](https://nodejs.org/en/download/).
+Run 'npx http-server' from the command line to run a temporary [http-server](https://www.npmjs.com/package/http-server).
+The output will let you know what port the servier is listenting on (ex. http://127.0.0.1:8080).
+Hit CTRL-C to stop the server when finished.

 ## MIT License
 Copyright (c) 2021 Russell Propert